NOAA-GFDL/MDTF-diagnostics/doc/sphinx/start_install.rst

 This document provides basic directions for downloading, installing and running a test of the Model Diagnostics Task Force (MDTF) Process-Oriented Diagnostics package using sample model data.
 The current MDTF package has been tested on UNIX/LINUX, Mac OS, and Windows Subsystem for Linux.

-You will need to download a) the source code, b) digested observational data, and c) two sets of sample model data (Section 1).
-Afterwards, we describe how to install necessary Conda environments and languages (Section 2) and run the framework on the default test case (Section 3).
-Consult the `documentation site <https://mdtf-diagnostics.readthedocs.io/en/latest/>`__ for how to run the framework on your own data and configure general settings.
+You will need to download a) the source code, b) digested observational data, and c) two sets of sample model data (:numref:`ref-download`).
+Afterwards, we describe how to install necessary Conda environments and languages (:numref:`ref-install`) and run the framework on the default test case (:numref:`ref-execute`).

+.. _ref-download:

 Download the package code and sample data for testing
 -----------------------------------------------------

-Throughout this document, ``%`` indicates the UNIX/LINUX command line prompt and is followed by commands to be executed in a terminal in ``fixed-width font``, and ``$`` indicates strings to be substituted, e.g., the string ``$CODE_ROOT`` in :numref:`test-ref` should be substituted by the actual path to the MDTF-diagnostics directory.
+Throughout this document, ``%`` indicates the UNIX/LINUX command line prompt and is followed by commands to be executed in a terminal in ``fixed-width font``, and ``$`` indicates strings to be substituted, e.g., the string ``$CODE_ROOT`` below should be substituted by the actual path to the MDTF-diagnostics directory.

-.. _test-ref:

 Obtaining the code
 ^^^^^^^^^^^^^^^^^^